-Following their much-lauded recent recording of Purcell Royal Odes (a 2021 Gramophone Awards finalist), The King’s Consort gathers together the same world-class vocal and instrumental ensemble in three more of Purcell’s finest odes written to celebrate the birthday of Queen Mary.
+A 2022 Gramophone Awards finalist, which followed their much-lauded recording of Purcell Royal Odes (itself a 2021 Gramophone Awards finalist), The King’s Consort gathers together the same world-class vocal and instrumental ensemble in three more of Purcell’s finest odes written to celebrate the birthday of Queen Mary.

 Purcell’s odes for Queen Mary show him at his best.
 A glorious succession of overtures, choruses, arias and delicious ritornelli display astonishing imagination and ingenuity: whilst overtly celebratory, never far beneath the surface lies the sense of melancholy which is the hallmark of Purcell’s greatest music.
 “Arise my Muse” (1690), “Love’s goddess sure” (1692) and “Celebrate this festival” (1693) are amongst his finest works.

 For more than three decades TKC has been renowned across the globe for its performances of the music of Henry Purcell.
 In 1988, TKC recorded its first disc of Purcell’s odes: that ground-breaking series was followed by complete series of the sacred music and the secular songs, and changed the musical world’s perception of Purcell.
 Since then there has been hardly a year in which the odes haven’t appeared in TKC’s concert programmes: this is music which runs through the ensemble’s veins.